 Planning, implementing, and using an effective monitoring program takes the interaction of many different tools and databases.

-The Shiny spatially balanced sampling tool is intended to let users draw spatially balanced random sampling points within an area based on an ArcGIS polygon shapefile.
+The Balanced Design Tool is intended to let users draw spatially balanced random sampling points within an area based on an ArcGIS polygon shapefile.
 If the shapefile includes multiple polygons and an attribute table field for stratification, the tool can take that into account to draw sample points by stratum as well.

 Data Collection & Storage